A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Bayesian Hierarchical Model PINNs (BHM-PINNs)

-In the B-PINN literature \citep{yang2021b}, the two primary computational tools are HMC, which has already been introduced, and variational inference \citep{blei2017variational}.
-In the case of variational Bayes, the mean-field approximation (i.e., product of independent Gaussians) for posterior neural network weights might not be realistic in the sense that correlations (which are likely to exist in neural network parameters) are neglected, although variational GPs \citep{tran2015variational} can help alleviate this issue. \citet{yang2021b} found gradient-based MCMC methods result in the most optimal performance for B-PINNs and for our example presented below in Section \ref{sec:simul}, we proceed with this approach.
+The primary computational tool that has been used for posterior inference in Bayesian hierarchical models is MCMC, such as Gibbs sampling (and variants like Metropolis-within-Gibbs sampling) \citep{brooks2011handbook}.
+Modern gradient-based methods, such as Hamiltonian Monte Carlo \citep[HMC;][]{neal2011mcmc} and extensions like the No-U-Turn Sampler \citep{10.5555/2627435.2638586}, have become prevalent in general for Bayesian inference.
+In the B-PINN literature \citep{yang2021b}, the two primary computational tools are HMC and variational inference \citep{blei2017variational}.
+In the case of variational Bayes, the mean-field approximation (i.e., product of independent normals) for posterior neural network weights might not be realistic in the sense that correlations (which are likely to exist in neural network parameters) are neglected, although variational GPs \citep{tran2015variational} can help alleviate this issue. \citet{yang2021b} found gradient-based MCMC methods often result in the best performance for B-PINNs and for our example presented below in Section \ref{sec:simul}, we use this approach.

+In the context of the discrepancy term, we note that GP models can be computationally difficult due to cubic complexity of inversion and determinant calculations.
+This is a well-researched topic in spatial statistics and there are several ways to mitigate this issue \citep[e.g., see the review in][]{heaton2019case}.